 - Stir in the chocolate chips.

 - Drop tablespoon-sized scoops of dough onto sheet, at least 1 inch apart.
+(At this size, you should get about 40 cookies.)

 - Bake 10 to 12 minutes, or until cookies are golden brown around edges.